rub3nlh/tropipay-api-doc/docs/3 - Api-V2/AuthenticationAndIntegration.md

 While similar in concept, a valid JWT would actually be far more difficult to forge.
 Someone with enough skill can create a convincing driver’s license, but without the private key it could take a modern computer years to brute force a valid JWT signature.
 Tokens should also have an expiration.
 While configurable, a solid default is one hour.
 This means a client would need to request a new token every 60 minutes if it needs to make a new request to your API server.
 This is an extra layer of security in case your token is compromised.
 Who knows?
 Maybe there’s a quantum computer out there that can recreate the signature within a couple hours.

 ### 1.2 Flow
+Instead of storing and managing API keys for your clients (other servers), you can use a third-party service to manage authorization for you.
+The way this works is that an API client sends a request to an OAuth server asking for an API token.
+That token is then sent from the API client to your API service along with their request.
+Once you have the client’s token, you can verify its validity without needing to store any information about the client.

 ```
      +--------+                               +---------------+